 You can add or remove standby nodes at any time.
 Other features, like point-in-time recovery and read-only nodes, vary by database engine.
 Learn more about feature availability.

-Inbound data transfer is included in the price of the cluster.
-Outbound data transfer billing is waived until December 2020, and will be billed at $0.01/GB per month thereafter.
+Inbound and outbound data transfer is included in the price of the cluster.

 Redis database clusters are in General Availability.
 Our regional availability matrix has more detail about our datacenter regions and product availability.
 Managed databases will not be offered in NYC2, AMS2, or SFO1.

 Automatic updates.
 You can select a date and time during which weekly automatic updates for the database engine and operating system will occur to keep the service stable and secure.